On the diffusive limits of radiative heat transfer system I: well prepared initial and boundary conditions: Introduction

-where $s>0$ is a positive constant and takes the value $s=2,1,\min{(1,r)}$ for the case of boundary conditions \eqref{b1},\eqref{b3},\eqref{b2}, respectively. \end{enumerate} \end{theorem}
+where $s>0$ is a positive constant and takes the value $s=2,1,\min{(1,r)}$ for the case of boundary conditions \eqref{b1}, \eqref{b3}, \eqref{b2}, respectively. \end{enumerate} \end{theorem}

 The main contribution of the present work is to give a more rigorous study of the radiative heat transfer system and its diffusive limit.
 We prove the global existence of weak solutions for the system and the convergence of the weak solutions to a nonlinear diffusion model under the diffusive limit.
 Our work extend the analysis made by Klar and Schmeiser in \cite{klar2001numerical}, where the existence and diffusive limit were established for smooth solutions.
 In their work, some extra assumptions on the solutions (which are not known to hold) were needed.
 Here we do not need these assumptions.
 The major difficulties in our work lie in the nonlinearity and lack of compactness of the system \eqref{eq:Teps}-\eqref{eq:psieps}.
 To overcome the difficulties, we use Young measure theory and averaging lemmas.
-The Young measure is applied to deal with the nonlinearity and the avaraging lemma is applied to get the compactness.
+The Young measure is applied to deal with the nonlinearity and the averaging lemma is applied to get the compactness.
 The diffusive limit can thus be rigorously justified.
-Assuming additional regularity on the limit system, the relative entropy method can be used to give the rate of convergence for the diffusive limit.
-However, this method does not work in the case of the Robin boundary condition ($r=0$), due to the boundary layers.
+Assuming additional regularity on the limit system, the relative entropy method can be used to give the rate of convergence for the diffusive limit \tcb{for the boundary conditions \eqref{b1}, \eqref{b3} and \eqref{b2} with $r>0$.
+The case $r=0$ can only be treated using the weak compactness method.}